We’re finally able to kick back and enjoy our new backyard updates we’ve been working on the past month!

-The last thing we did was change out the rusting builder’s grade light with a galvanized steel fixture.
-I love the barn-like quality of this light as well as it’s budget-friendly price point.
+The last thing we did was change out the builder’s grade outdoor light that was starting to rust with a galvanized steel fixture.
+I love the barn-like quality of this light, as well as its budget-friendly price point.

 Now that things have settled down a bit, we’re finally able to enjoy our outdoor space.
 If the sun is shining, I take my afternoon break on one of the lounge chairs (that I still need to find cushions for…) and I feel like I’m in my own little oasis.
 Oh how I love summer!